 To determine the cumulative impact of all the projects taken together, this analysis relies on the direct and indirect impacts disclosed in the Final SEIS and this EA, and considers the impacts in conjunction with the cumulative effects analysis completed in Section 4.4 of the Final SEIS.
-The BLM anticipates that the direct or indirect effects to the resources listed below that result from building the Gateway West transmission line, Segments 8 and 9, may overlap with the effects from the three projects listed above but will cause no new significant impacts.
+The BLM anticipates that the direct or indirect effects on the resources listed below that result from building the Gateway West transmission line as identified in the Proposed Action, Segments 8 and 9, may overlap with the effects from the three projects listed above but will cause no new significant impacts or greater impacts than what the BLM analyzed in the Final EIS and Final SEIS.
 With these considerations in mind, the BLM has determined that the Proposed Action would have no new significant effects beyond those already analyzed the Final SEIS Section 4.4.